Diversity Initiative

 • “Surviving Hating and Being Hated: Some Personal Thoughts about Racism from a Psychoanalytic Perspective”, by Kathleen Pogue White.
 Online Discussant – Kathleen Pogue White.

 • “Far From the Tree”, Movie by Andrew Solomon.
-Online discussant – Andrew Solomon
+Online discussant – Andrew Solomon.

 Town Meetings